madupojusravani/Portfolio/README.md

 Hello there! 👋 I'm Sravani, a passionate and dedicated full-stack developer, thrilled to welcome you to my portfolio.

-## About Me

-I am equipped with skills in HTML, CSS, Tailwind CSS, JavaScript, ReactJS, Express.js, Node.js, MongoDB, and SQLite.
-My focus is on creating visually appealing and responsive user interfaces, backed by a passion for dynamic web experiences.
-Eager to contribute and learn within a collaborative development team, I bring a fresh perspective and a commitment to delivering high-quality code.

 ## Projects Details
  1.project demo URL: